History of the Cayman Islands: British control

 From 1670, the Cayman Islands were effective dependencies of Jamaica, although there was considerable self-government.
 In 1831, a legislative assembly was established by local consent at a meeting of principal inhabitants held at Pedro St. James Castle on December 5 of that year.
 Elections were held on December 10 and the fledgling legislature passed its first local legislation on December 31, 1831.
 Subsequently, the Jamaican governor ratified a legislature consisting of eight magistrates appointed by the Governor of Jamaica and 10 (later increased to 27) elected representatives.

 The collapse of the Federation of the West Indies created a period of decolonization in the English-speaking Caribbean.
-In regards to independence, of the six dependent territories, the Cayman Islands were the most opposed because it lacked the natural resources needed.
+In regard to independence, of the six dependent territories, the Cayman Islands were the most opposed because it lacked the natural resources needed.
 This opposition came from the fear that independence might prevent any special United States visas that aided Caymanian sailors working on American ships and elsewhere in the United States.
 The people had concerns about their economic viability if the country was to become independent.
-The Cayman Islands were not the only smaller British territory that was reluctant in regards to gaining independence.
+The Cayman Islands were not the only smaller British territory that was reluctant in regard to gaining independence.
 The United Kingdom authorities established a new governing constitution framework for the reluctant territories.
 In place of the Federation of the West Indies, a constitution was created that allowed for the continuation of formal ties with London.
 In the Cayman Islands, the Governor's only obligation to the British Crown is that of keeping the Executive Council informed.